 Keep in mind that all of this is up to interpretation and doesn’t explore the vast combinations of packages that can be created with channel add-ons.
 For full details, make sure to check out Sling TV and fuboTV.

 Sling TV vs fuboTV: Final Thoughts

 That said, fuboTV excels in the area of local and sports coverage.
-They also offer a cloud-DVR with your package while Sling TV does not.
+They also offer a cloud-DVR with your package.
 You can check out our fuboTV review for more information.

 Honestly, both services offer something to appreciate and could work for most streamers.
 Both services are contract-free and offer free trials so that you know what you’re getting into before you pay for anything.

 - What is Quibi?
 Review, Price, Shows & More - 04/05/2020